How to Use Node.js and NPM on Hypernode

 Troubleshooting

-When using npm search, so much memory is used that on Hypernode Grow plans, your shell will get killed, and you’ll be automagically logged out of your Hypernode due to our out of memory protection.
+When using npm search, so much memory is used that on smaller Hypernode plans, your shell will get killed, and you’ll be automagically logged out of your Hypernode due to our out of memory protection.